JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ## Image Specifics
 ### Image File Type
 Images may be formatted as PNG, JPEG, or BMP.
-Check the `RegisterAppInterfaceResponse.displayCapability` properties to find out what image formats the head unit supports.
+Check the `systemCapabilityManager.displayCapability` properties to find out what image formats the head unit supports.

 ### Image Sizes
 If an image is uploaded that is larger than the supported size, that image will be scaled down to accomodate.
-All image sizes are available from the `SDLManager`'s `registerResponse` property once in the completion handler for `startWithReadyHandler`.
+All image sizes are available from the `SDLManager`'s `systemCapabilityManager` property once in the completion handler for `startWithReadyHandler`.

 #### Image Specifications
 | ImageName | Used in RPC | Details | Height | Width | Type |